Hi Friends! Are you ready for week two of our journal prompt challenge? Great! Let’s do this.

 (If you missed last week’s prompt about courage, check it out here!)

-For today’s challenge, I’d like you to think back in time to when you were a young child.
+For today’s prompt, I challenge you to think back in time to when you were a young child.
 Then, consider this very simple question:

 “What did you want to be when you grew up?”